nftsign/nft-sign/README.md

 This tool allows you to:
 - Write a signature patch onto a PNG image (using an Ethereum mnemonic)
-- Verify a signature patch on a PNG (that was created by this tool)
+- Verify a signature patch on a PNG (previously created by this tool)

-Here is an example of an (all black) image with a valid and verifiable signature patch:
+Here is an (all black) image with a valid and verifiable signature patch:

 ![Example Signature Patch](images/examplepatch.signed.png)